Battle of Baker's Farm: Camp Baker and battle

 Dumochelle took his force to the farm of an American landowner George Washington Baker near Sainte-Martine on November 7.
-There, along with those Patriotes under Doctor James Perrigo, they fortified the land where it met the Chateauguay River and the roads around the farm.
+There, along with those Patriotes under Doctor James Perrigo, they fortified the land where it met the Châteauguay River and the roads around the farm.
 Awaiting orders from Nelson, the number of Patriotes at Camp Baker grew to 800 of which three quarters were armed with guns.
 On November 8, the force came under attack by Loyalist volunteers from Huntingdon.
 Easily repulsed, the Patriotes grew disillusioned with the movement as news of defeat elsewhere filtered into the camp.
 On November 10, 250 men were sent to Saint-Timothée to reinforce the Patriotes there.
 However, 4 mi from Beauharnois, the force encountered volunteer troops.
 They were ordered to lay down their arms and return to their homes, which they did.
 The camp disbanded after news of British troops closing on their position.